sjaffarullah/Cloupload/README.md

 ## Features
 - Generate time-limited shareable links for uploaded files.
-- Optional file encryption with AES-256.
+- Optional file encryption using GPG with AES-256 encryption.
 - Supports dynamic handling of existing files (overwrite, skip, rename).

 ## Prerequisites
 - **Active Azure Subscription**: Ensure you have an Azure subscription with permissions to create and manage Blob Storage containers.
 - **Azure CLI**: Install and log in using `az login`.
 [Installation Guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
-- **OpenSSL**: Required for file encryption.
-[Installation Guide](https://openssl-library.org/source/index.html)
+- **GPG (GNU Privacy Guard)**: Required for file encryption.
+[Installation Guide](https://www.gnupg.org/download/index.html)
 - **Bash**: A Bash shell is required (Linux, macOS, or Git Bash on Windows).

 ## How to setup